Abdominoplasty in Pittsburgh

 If you are bothered by excess fat deposits, located anywhere on your face or body, that do not respond to diet or exercise, liposuction may be right for you.
 In general, liposuction slims and reshapes specific areas of the body by removing localized or regional excess fat deposits, improving your body contours and proportion, and ultimately, enhancing your self-image.

-A consultation with Dr. Golla is the first step to learn not only if a tummy tuck might be right for you, but also how abdominal contour surgery or a tummy tuck can improve your body image and abdominal contour.
+A consultation with Dr. Golla is the first step to learn not only if a tummy tuck might be right for you, but also how abdominal contour surgery can improve your body image and abdominal contour.
 A consultation is designed to fully educate you about tummy tuck in a non pressured environment, and will include:

 - Discussion of your goals and evaluation of your individual case